Ebola death toll in east Congo outbreak climbs above 2,000

 This is Congo’s 10th Ebola outbreak, but it is the first in the densely forested hillside provinces of North Kivu and Ituri, where militia-led violence and ethnic killing have undermined security in certain areas for decades.

-The government data released on Friday showed Ebola deaths reaching 2,006 and cases at 3,004.
+The government data showed Ebola deaths reaching 2,006 and cases at 3,004.

+Earlier in August, the authorities came up against new fronts in their fight to contain the epidemic, fanning fears that the spread of the disease could accelerate.

+Health workers confirmed the first cases in South Kivu province on Aug.
+16. Soon after, a woman contracted the virus in a remote, militia-controlled territory in North Kivu, hundreds of kilometers away from other known cases.

 Additional reporting by Stephanie Nebehey in Geneva; Writing by Alessandra Prentice; Editing by Kirsten Donovan and Hugh Lawson